rseanhall/sdk-api/sdk-api-src/content/dsclient/ns-dsclient-dsbitema.md

 ## -remarks

 > [!NOTE]
-> The dsclient.h header defines DSBITEM as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
-Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
+> The dsclient.h header defines DSBITEM as an alias that automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
+Mixing usage of the encoding-neutral alias with code that is not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
 For more information, see [Conventions for Function Prototypes](/windows/win32/intl/conventions-for-function-prototypes).